 Thrills, spills and high-octane excitement is guaranteed as the daredevil riders put themselves and their bikes through the wringer in a thrilling spectacle diced with danger.

-The action takes places over an entire weekend of September 22 to 24, 2023 with junior races, quad racing and side car races all in addition to the much-heralded main event.
+The action takes places over an entire weekend of 24 - 26 October, 2025 with junior races, quad racing and side car races all in addition to the much-heralded main event.

 Fireworks at Sea

-The 2023 Fireworks at Sea event takes place on Friday, November 3.
+The Grand Pier's Fireworks at Sea event is something not to be missed.
 It can be watched from the Grand Pier in a package that includes rides or it can be watched for free from anywhere along the promenade.
+Timings will be announced closer to the event.

 With so much going why not treat yourself to an extended stay here in Weston-super-Mare.
 You can take your pick of accommodation here.